TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 What is a statistical model?
 ========================================================

-A statistical model
+A statistical model:
 - Embodies a set of assumptions and describes the generation of a sample from a population
-- Represents the data generating process
+- The model represents the data generating process
 - The uncertainty related to a sample of data is described using probability distributions

 <!-- source: [wikipedia](https://en.wikipedia.org/wiki/Statistical_model) -->